-This section helps develop strategic, actionable events that help your program achieve its mission.
+This section helps develop strategic and actionable events that enable your program to achieve its mission.
 Use this table to brainstorm ideas.
 Write short statements in each quadrant:

-INTERNAL THESE ARE ABOUT OUR CHAPTER, POTENTIALLY FROM STUDENTS Strengths We are good at Weaknesses We lack confidence or need help in area(s).
-EXTERNAL THESE ARE OUTSIDE OUR CHAPTER, BUT IMPORTANT TO CONSIDER Opportunities Our chapter's current trends are Threats prevents our successes.
+INTERNAL: THESE ARE ABOUT OUR CHAPTER, POTENTIALLY FROM STUDENTS Strengths We are good at: Weaknesses We lack confidence or need help in area(s).
+EXTERNAL: THESE ARE OUTSIDE OUR CHAPTER, BUT IMPORTANT TO CONSIDER Opportunities Our chapter's current trends are:.
+Threats prevents our successes.